Qimem/QIMEM/README.md

 # QIMEM — Secure Cryptography Platform (Private Beta)

-QIMEM is a **closed-source cryptography platform** built in Rust with a hardened API and a monochrome, military-grade web console.
+QIMEM is a **closed-source cryptography platform** built in Rust with a hardened API and, military-grade web console.
 The platform exposes key derivation, encryption with self-destruct policies, signing, TOTP/MFA, and post‑quantum session establishment for modern zero‑trust environments.

-> **Access policy**: QIMEM is no longer open source.
-Distribution is restricted and governed by private licensing.
+> **Access policy**: QIMEM is open source.
+However, distribution is restricted and governed by private licensing.

 ## What QIMEM Does